Musical instruments in Zambia: ocarina

 This typical passage of ngolwa playing combines calling parts with musowa wa mfwa parts, comparable to those sung in Music example 63.

 Musical instruments in Zambia: ocarina.
-To be successful in gathering honey, that is in attracting and following the honeyguide, the honey gatherer must know how to combine the possibilities of the four ngolwa notes and those of the musowa wa mfwa.
+To be successful in gathering honey, that is, in attracting and following the honeyguide, the honey gatherer must know how to combine the possibilities of the four ngolwa notes with those of the musowa wa mfwa.

-In former days, rules of preventing staining (mushila wa kukowesha) held for the ngolwa, obviously because playing it involves a closeness to death and the mpanga.
-For example, one could not make, play or keep it in the village.
-Especially people who partly make a living gathering honey, still follow some of the ngolwa rules.
+In former days, rules of preventing staining (mushila wa kukowesha) applied to the ngolwa, obviously because playing it involves proximity to death and the mpanga.
+For example, one could not make, play, or keep it in the village.
+Especially people who partly earn a living gathering honey, still follow some of the ngolwa rules.

 Parallels between hunting and honey-gathering

-The ngolwa is especially used to attract the honeyguide.
-While following, you can also make some sounds with your mouth like lilo or oo.
+The ngolwa is primarily used to attract the honeyguide.
+While following, you can also make some sounds with your mouth, such as ‘lilo’ or ‘oo’.
 You play the musowa wa mfwa because you are in trouble.
-The relation between the honeyguide and the human is the same (cimo cine) as that between Kaluwe and the hunter.
-Both [human and hunter] have to do kwilimuna.
-The honey gatherer5Cibinda ca buci: honey hunter. will put offerings of meal under trees, just like the hunters6Cibinda ca nama: game/meat hunter. do.
+The relationship between the honeyguide and humans is the same (cimo cine) as that between Kaluwe and the hunter.
+Both humans and hunters have to do kwilimuna.
+The honey gatherer5Cibinda ca buci: honey hunter. will place offerings of meal under trees, just as game hunters6Cibinda ca nama: game/meat hunter. do.

-The seeing of the honeyguide in the mpanga is the same (cimo cine) as the dreams Kaluwe gives the hunters in the mpanga.
-Like the mourning songs on the ngolwa, there is a lot of singing in the temporary shelter of the hunters (mutanda).
-Nowadays a Kaluwe possessed can even have these dreams in the village; they are given by Kaluwe possession spirits.
+Seeing the honeyguide in the mpanga is the same (cimo cine) as the dreams Kaluwe gives the hunters in the mpanga.
+Similar to the mourning songs played on the ngolwa, there is much singing in the hunters’ temporary shelter (mutanda).
+Nowadays, a Kaluwe-medium can even have these dreams in the village; they are given by Kaluwe possession spirits.

 Other uses of the ngolwa

 Musical instruments in Zambia: ocarina.
 The ngolwa can be used for signalling during hunting.
-For this the ngolwa ya muminwe, the ngolwa on the fingers, can be used too.
-The player presses his hands together to leave a small resonance room and blows on the connecting part of the thumb and index finger of the right hand.
-This yields one tone.
-By slightly lifting the fingers of the left hand he obtains a second tone, a minor third higher.
-Like with the ngolwa, the player moistens the blowing edge before playing.
+For this, the ngolwa ya muminwe, the ngolwa on the fingers, can also be used.
+The player presses his hands together to create a small resonance chamber and blows on the connecting part of the thumb and index finger of the right hand.
+This produces one tone.
+By slightly lifting the fingers of the left hand, he obtains a second tone, a minor third higher.
+As with the ngolwa, the player moistens the blowing edge before playing.

-The ngolwa can be used in situations of difficult communication like that between the son-in-law and his father-in-law, as in Story 5.
+The ngolwa can be used in situations of difficult communication, such as that between a son-in-law and his father-in-law, as in Story 5.
 See also the article about oral notation.

 The story of the ngolwa and the big lumps as told by Mika Mwape Chungwa, 1986.